sergiocollado/potpourri/Notes_on_Linux/Notes_on_Linux_startup.md

 ## LSB (Linux Standard Base)

-LSB is a joint project between the LF (Linux Foundation) and several Linux distributions, to promote and develop a set of open standards to increase compatibility among Linux distributions, and enable software application run on any compliant system even in binary form.
+LSB (Linux Standard Base) is a joint project between the LF (Linux Foundation) and several Linux distributions, to promote and develop a set of open standards to increase compatibility among Linux distributions, and enable software application run on any compliant system even in binary form.

 https://refspecs.linuxfoundation.org/lsb.shtml